Alwaysomesh/Joke-Generator/README.md

 - Responsive Design: Works well on both desktop and mobile devices.

 ## API Used
 This project uses the Unsplash API to fetch background images.
-You can get your API key from this link.

 ## Usage
 1. Open the application in your browser.